 Read more about Mauritius:

-- Ultimate list of the most beautiful beaches in Mauritius
+- 8 of the most scenic roads in Mauritius

 - Rodrigues Island travel guide